PawDevUK/filesconverto/README.md

 - [x] Fix bug where menu button disapear on mobile devices.
 - [x] Create a progress bar using Tailwind CSS.
 - [x] Remove temporally from the header none used links.
-- [x] Change main title text from 'Convert Files Effortlessly' to 'Files Converter' (It is Convert Files).
+- [x] Change main title text from 'Convert Files Effortlessly' to 'Convert Files'.
+- [x] Reduce pading for list elements and footer to 17px.
 - [ ] Create 'About' section which will explain what service provides.
 - [ ] Update Footer.
 - [ ] Create logic which recognize the free user.